mitranim/prax/docs/html/api/watch.md

 Prax's watching mechanism allows you to create extremely precise, fine-grained subscriptions expressed as functions, without any explicit metadata.

+It works through active observation: when a function uses the provided data source, the watcher remembers its interests and uses this knowledge to filter updates.

 ## `Watcher(func)`

 **[WIP] this is a stub!**